Database on War Crimes and Human Rights Violations in the Past

 Content

-The Database also contains photographs of victims, mass graves, execution sites, memorials, monuments, and tombstones.
-Evidence presented in trials before the ICTY is also entered and analyzed in the Database.
-So far, more than 6,133 such documents have been added.
-Additionally, the HLC stores judicial documentation from war crimes trials in the region, as well as documentation from all previous cases in which HLC lawyers represented victims.
-The Database also includes reports from international and domestic governmental and non-governmental organizations, foreign and domestic institutions, media archives, and various other documents.
+The Database also stores photographs of victims, mass graves, execution sites, memorials, monuments, and gravestones.
+It includes and analyzes evidentiary materials presented at trials before the ICTY.
+So far, more than 6,133 such documents have been entered into the Database.
+In addition, the HLC stores court documentation from war crimes trials in the region, as well as documentation from all previous proceedings in which HLC lawyers represented victims.
+The Database also contains reports by international and local governmental and non-governmental organizations, foreign and domestic institutions and agencies, media archives, and many other documents.

 Data on Victims, Combatants, and Perpetrators